Newords and new spellings

 glooze - glue + ooze

-graffaxi - unsolicitied comments on a facsimile machine
+graffaxi - unsolicited comments on a facsimile machine

 greige - grey + beige, generic corporate office cubicle color